leanprover/LeanInk/README.md

 [![CI](https://github.com/insightmind/LeanInk/actions/workflows/build.yml/badge.svg)](https://github.com/insightmind/LeanInk/actions/workflows/build.yml)
 [![LƎⱯN - 4](https://img.shields.io/static/v1?label=LƎⱯN&message=4&color=black)](https://github.com/leanprover/lean4)

-LeanInk is a command line helper tool for [Alectryon](https://github.com/cpitclaudel/alectryon) which aims to ease the integration of [Lean 4](https://github.com/leanprover/lean4).
+LeanInk is a command line helper tool for [Alectryon](https://github.com/cpitclaudel/alectryon) which aims to ease the integration and support of [Lean 4](https://github.com/leanprover/lean4).
-Alectryon uses the information provided by LeanInk to create a static code visualization of Lean 4 code.
+Alectryon uses the information provided by LeanInk to create a static code visualization for Lean 4 code.
-For more information on Alectryon make sure to take a look at their repository.
+For more information about Alectryon make sure to take a look at their repository.

-> The official version of Alectryon does not yet support LeanInk, as LeanInk is still in development.
+> The official version of Alectryon does not yet support LeanInk, as LeanInk is still in active development.
 Please use our [Alectryon Fork](https://github.com/insightmind/alectryon/tree/lean4) to test LeanInk.

 # Installation